UltraEngine/Documentation/CPP/Pixmap_Blit.md

 If the destination area does not overlap the destination pixmap then false is returned.

 If the destination pixmap format does not match this pixmap's format then false is returned.

+If the pixmap block size is greater than one, as it is for compressed formats, then false is returned.